+What is it?
 The Toyota Yaris sedan is a Honda City and Hyundai Verna rival that's been a long time coming.
 Often on the list of hopefuls, but dropped generation after generation for one reason or another, the Toyota Yaris is now finally here.
 Toyota will commence serial production of the car at its plant in Bidadi near Bengaluru later this month, and it will be available with a petrol engine only.
-It will, however, get both manual and automatic versions right from the word go, and because the car is locally produced, Toyota is likely to price it competitively alongside the City.
+It will, however, get both manual and automatic versions right from the word go.

 Interestingly, like the Corolla, the Yaris is also a global nameplate for Toyota, with the car made in six different production sites around the world and sold in 120 markets.
 But like the former, the Yaris that will go on sale here end of May, will be the sedan version, sold mainly in various ASEAN and developing markets around the region.